19hours/sg-statutes/Acts/Workforce Singapore Agency Act.md

 ### Power to borrow

 23\.
-For the discharge of its functions or duties under this Act or any other written law, the Agency may, from time to time, raise loans from the Government or, with the approval of the Minister for Finance, raise loans from banks or other financial institutions (whether in Singapore or elsewhere) by —
+For the discharge of its functions or duties under this Act or any other written law, the Agency may, from time to time, raise loans from the Government or, with the approval of the Minister, raise loans from banks or other financial institutions (whether in Singapore or elsewhere) by —

 (a) mortgage, overdraft or otherwise;

 (b) charge, whether legal or equitable, on any property vested in the Agency or on any other revenue receivable by the Agency under this Act or any other written law; or

-(c) the creation and issue of debentures or bonds.
+(c) the creation and issue of debentures or bonds or any other instrument as the Minister may approve.

+[Act 20 of 2016 wef 04/10/2016]

+[Act 20 of 2016 wef 04/10/2016]

 ### Issue of shares, etc.